aloisdg/awesome-regex/README.md

 - [XRegExp](http://xregexp.com) - JavaScript Regex library.
 - [RE2](https://github.com/google/re2) - RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
 It is a C++ library.
 - [Hyperscan](https://github.com/01org/hyperscan) - High-performance multiple Regex matching library.
+- [Edify](https://github.com/luciferreeves/edify) - Python library which includes in-built functions for common patterns as well as a RegexBuilder class to help build regular expressions from scratch using fluent builder pattern.

 ## Collections